yichingt/image_processing_api/README.md

 ### Process Flow
 The flowchart below represents what happens when a file is uploaded using the API
 ![Process Flowchart](Documentation/upload_file_process_workflow.png)
+Do refer to [here](./Documentation/README.md) for the processing pipeline documentation.

 ### API Endpoints
 Do refer to this [section](#api-documentation) for the API endpoints documentation.